-The Series 2020 Bonds are subject to optional redemption prior to maturity at the option of the District, in whole or in part, on any day on or after May 1, 2030 at the redemption price of the principal amount of the Series 2020 Bonds or portions thereof to be redeemed together with accrued interest at the redemption date.
-The Series 2020 Bonds are subject to extraordinary mandatory redemption prior to maturity in the manner determined by the Bond Registrar if certain events occurred as outlined in the Trust Indenture.
+The Series 2020 and Series 2022 Bonds are subject to optional redemption prior to maturity at the option of the District, in whole or in part, on any day on or after May 1, 2030 and May 1, 2032, respectively, at the redemption price of the principal amount of the Series 2020 or Series 2022 Bonds or portions thereof to be redeemed together with accrued interest at the redemption date.
+The Series 2020 and Series 2022 Bonds are subject to extraordinary mandatory redemption prior to maturity in the manner determined by the Bond Registrar if certain events occurred as outlined in the Trust Indenture.